maweki/ha-decl-tk/readme.md

 Currently supported domains:

-* sensor
-* binary_sensor
+* sensor/binary_sensor
-* light
+* light (only on/off)
-* switch
-* input_boolean
+* switch/input_boolean
 * sun
 * zone
+* button/input_button

 #### Notes

-The used ASP solver does not support floating point numbers.
-Only strings and integers.
+The used ASP solver does not support floating point numbers. **Only strings and integers**.
 Therefore, in the solving case, floating point numbers are rounded to the next integer using `round`.
 During invariant tracking, no rounding occurs.
 This means, that it is possible for the solver to see no action necessary while the invariant is tracked as `off`.
 This is probably not ideal behaviour and due to change (i.e., rounding should also occur when evaluating invariants).

+Entities with a timestamp as state (e.g. buttons) do not really make sense in terms of an invariant.
+Each timestamp is always converted to the number of seconds passed since that timestamp.
+So you can do `states('input_button.btn') < 30` for an invariant that a button should not be unpressed for 30 seconds or more.
+If an entity of such a domain is added, the invariant state is evaluated every 60 seconds in addition to the other state changes.
+The 60 seconds value should be configurable in the future.

 Additional rules can be added into `*.lp` files in the `rules/invariants/` subdirectory.